costajob/app-servers/README.md

 ##### Considerations
 Nim proved to keep its promises, being a fast and concise language.
+Nim HTTP library does not treat response headers with regard: the size is the smaller of the tested solutions.
-Memory consumption is the smallest of the pack: unsurprisingly, considering Nim executes on a single thread.
+Memory consumption is very good: unsurprisingly, considering Nim executes on a single thread only.

 ##### Concurrency and parallelism
 As expected Nim asynchttpserver is not parallel by implementation.